Jacob Abbott

-Jacob Abbott (November 14, 1803 – October 31, 1879) was an American writer of children's books.
+Jacob Abbott (November 14, 1803 – October 31, 1879) was an American writer of children's books and historical biographies.

 Early life

 On November 14, 1803, Abbott was born in Hallowell, Maine to Jacob Abbott II and Betsey Chandler.
 He attended the Hallowell Academy.

 Education

 Abbott graduated from Bowdoin College in 1820.
 At some point during his years there, he supposedly added the second "t" to his surname, to avoid being "Jacob Abbot the 3rd" (although one source notes he did not actually begin signing his name with two t's until several years later).

 Abbott studied at Andover Theological Seminary in 1821, 1822, and 1824.
-He taught in Portland academy and was tutor in Amherst College during the next year.
+He taught at Portland Academy and was a tutor in Amherst College during the next year.